Bluetooth gateway

 # SwitchBot Bot control (available with HA discovery)

-SwitchBot Bot devices are automatically discovered and available as a device in the configuration menu of home assistant.
+SwitchBot Bot devices are automatically discovered and available as a device in the Home Assistant Settings menu.
+The following commands are supported:

 TIP